The-Heeler-House/bot-bilby/README.md

 S3_ACCESS_KEY="..." # Access key for S3/MinIO instance
 S3_SECRET_KEY="..." # Secret key for S3/MinIO instance
 ```
-5. Fill out `testingIds.json` with the channel and role ids from your server.
+5. Create a file named `local.json` in the `config` directory.
+Setup the configuration file by following the `default.json` file while filling the IDs specifically for your server.

 ### **Run the bot**
 Once everything have seen set up, compile and run the bot using: